duongtd23/PQTLS/with-client-authentication/README.md

 }
 ```

-Next, we model random numbers, cipher suites, session IDs, protocol versions, and PQ KEM parameters used in the `ClientHello` message (note that comments in CafeOBJ are started with `--` and finished at the end of that line):
+Next, we model random numbers, cipher suites, PQ KEMs parameters (), session IDs, protocol versions, and PQ KEM parameters used in the `ClientHello` message (note that comments in CafeOBJ are started with `--` and finished at the end of that line):

 ```
 mod!
 RANDOM {